by Joe Jamieson

 How do I get started?

 Speak with one of our Elective Consultants.
-They’re all-knowing, and well-prepared to talk you through how we’ll tailor a placement with your name on it.
+They’re all-knowing and well-prepared to talk you through how we’ll tailor a placement with your name on it.

 And you can feel completely confident knowing that you now get even more flexibility when booking your Work the World placement.
 We've also introduced additional procedures in our accommodation to give you total peace of mind while you're overseas